 Before we press on, here’s a quick disclaimer on LOA.
 We believe LOA is certainly a noteworthy success concept, and it does have it’s merits and valid nuggets of truth.

-And if I am being completely honest with you, I secretly believe (pun intended) people can and do benefit from.
-So, I am not writing off the philosophy of the secret, I just believe there is more to the secret.
+And since we aim to be completely honest with you, always, we secretly believe people can benefit from it.
+So, we’re not writing off the philosophy of the secret entirely, we just believe there is more to the secret.
 A secret of the secret if you will.

-With that being said, I must also state; that LOA is a force that cannot, and will not ever come to fruition without first embracing the following key success attribute.
+That being said, we must also emphasize that LOA is a force that cannot and will not ever come to fruition without first embracing the following key attribute of success.